Blog

 Having seen the handyman to his cart, the vicar climbed to the top of the scaffold and examined the hole.
 It was roughly one foot square and twice that in depth.
 It appeared as the sexton had described: the rock of the chancel wall was visible beyond the open space.
 To what to attribute the dark space Denton had seen, not to mention the face, the vicar was uncertain.

 As he lifted the lamp higher, he spotted an object lodged behind one of the stones.
 Reaching into the opening, he felt a wooden handle.
 It came loose as he pulled it.
 From the opening he withdrew a hammer.
 At first, he thought it must have been left there by Denton.
 However, it was in poor repair and, in fact, appeared quite old.
-When Denton returned the next day to finish his work, he stated that he had never seen it.
+When Denton returned the next day to finish his work, he stated he had never seen it.

 There is a postscript to this story.
-It came to light some years after the incident with Denton as the vicar was reviewing some old church records.
-One document, written around the time of the church's construction, recorded a casualty: a worker had died after falling from the top of the south transept.
+It came to light some years after the incident with Denton as the vicar was reviewing old church records.
+One document, written around the time of the church’s construction, recorded a casualty: a worker had died after falling from the top of the south transept.
 Among the few specifics documented was the fact that he had only one eye.